-In 2023, (according to the year of service from April 2022 to April 2023) the Remuneration Committee arranged four meetings.
-The attendance of the Remuneration Committee is shown on the chart on page 113-114 of this Annual Registration Statement / Annual Report 2023 (Form 56-1 One Report), which also shows his position, share-owning and attendance to the meetings.
+In 2024, (according to the year of service from April 2023 to April 2024) the Remuneration Committee arranged six meetings.
+The attendance of the Remuneration Committee is shown on the chart on page 111 of this Annual Registration Statement / Annual Report 2024 (Form 56-1 One Report).